Skip to main content

 How Long Is a Building Permit Good For in Denver?

-Never let a contractor talk you into pulling their permit.
+Never let a contractor talk you into pulling the permit yourself.
 That's a red flag.
-The person who pulls it owns the liability.
+The person whose name sits on the permit owns the legal responsibility.
+If your contractor won't pull it, find one who will.

 Chuck’s Take